Dirkster99/AvalonEdit-Samples/README.md

 ## 55 AE Commands

 The [55_AE_Commands](https://github.com/Dirkster99/AvalonEdit-Samples/tree/master/source/55_AE_Commands)

-This demo project implements the basic features of the 00_MVVMDemo project in a seperate control library called TextEditLib and adds the followinf features:
+project implements the basic features of the 00_MVVMDemo project in a seperate control library called TextEditLib and adds the followinf features:

 - Text Folding for C#, Java, XML, XAML